ashleychontos/pySYD/docs/glossary.rst

         the fourier transform of the :term:`light curve`.

     radial order
-        in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
-For solar-like oscillators, modes are typically characterized by higher radial orders and low spherical degree.
+        the radial order is the number of nodal shells of the standing wave. in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
+For solar-like oscillators, modes are typically characterized by high radial orders and low spherical degree.
+In the Sun, the modes with the highest amplitudes have radial orders :math:`n\sim`19-22`.
 By definition, modes of the same spherical degree and consecutive radial orders are separated by :term:`dnu`.
          * **variable:** :math:`n`

     scaling relations